-Welcome to the Online Cessation Resource Center!
-Developed by the California Tobacco Control Alliance, this web site has been created to help people learn more about smoking cessation.
+Welcome to the Online Tobacco Cessation Center!
+Developed by the California Tobacco Cessation Center, this web site has been created to help people learn more about smoking cessation.
 Health care providers across many disciplines can and do play a critical and effective role in helping smoking patients quit.
 We're glad you've taken the time to visit this site to find out how you can help.

 The Alliance has developed the Health Care Provider's Tool Kit for Delivering Smoking Cessation Services (PDF)